JupiterJesus/SwitchManager/SwitchManager/Readme.md

 The only way to close the window is to use Downloads -> Hide Downloads, but it will always come back when clicking Download Title.
 I may add an option to not pop up the download window on start.

-Sometimes an error occurs when quickly browsing or filtering the title list.
-You likely won't see it since I have hidden the exception and printed it to the Console, but there seems to be some problem with download title icons and multiple threads trying to access the same file.

-DO NOT TRY TO DOWNLOAD THE SAME TITLE AGAIN WHILE IT IS DOWNLOADING.
-There is not yet any protection against starting the same download twice.
-It will almost certainly crash the app.
-You can download a title that is already downloaded (it will skip it if it is complete or resume if it isn't), as long as download and repack process is completed BEFORE clicking Download Title again.

 Bulk downloading updates and dlc is not tested at all.

-The app started taking some time to boot on 8/27/18.
-I don't know what the change was.
-I'll investigate and this may be gone by the time anyone sees this REadme.

 ## License